pyrypiironen/wolt_2024/README.md

 ### get_friday_rush_multiplier

-`get_friday_rush` creates the datetime object, defines the weekday, and then checks if delivery time is on Friday between 3 and 7 PM (including starting and ending points).
+`get_friday_rush` creates the datetime object, defines the weekday, and then checks if the delivery time is on Friday between 3 and 7 PM (including starting and ending points).
 If it is, the function returns a multiplier 1.2.
 Else it returns 1.
  - During the Friday rush, 3 - 7 PM, the delivery fee (the total fee including possible surcharges) will be multiplied by 1.2x.